glycerine/ruid/README.md

 SHA1 hash.
 If you use both, instantiate seperate Generators, as Huid and Ruid utilize the same sequence counter.

-Brief benchmarks on my laptop suggest a cost of less than 4 usec to generate a Ruid or a Huid.
-At that rate you could generate 250K/second/core if you needed to.
+Brief benchmarks on my laptop suggest that it costs less than 4 usec to generate a Ruid or a Huid.
+At this rate you could generate 250K/second/core.

 ~~~
 $ go test -v -bench .